 In this article, we combine our 50 years of combined experience as mobile imaging engineers with the feedback of thirteen radiology managers to provide you with the most thorough article available on renting a mobile CT scanner.

-Renting or leasing a mobile CT scanner can be an excellent interim solution for a variety of circumstances.
+Renting, leasing, or purchasing a mobile CT scanner can be an excellent interim solution for a variety of circumstances.